 Regardless of where your dog has come from, your past or current dog training or your situation, every prospective client is required to fill out an application form, including payment.
 You will be charged per session via card tap & go or invoiced monthly for training sessions.
 Please make sure you are financially equipped to take on this commitment or have a funding body behind you as PADT is a business and is not currently affiliated with any charitable organisations.

-$180 application fee – this one off fee includes a 1 hour face-to-face dog assessment with the owner.
+$390 application fee – this one off fee includes a 1 hour face-to-face dog assessment with the owner.
 If the application is successful then the fees below will apply.
+Extra travel fees may apply if the applicant is beyond the trainer’s Melbourne metro area.
+This payment does not automatically ensure success of your ongoing training with PADT.

 Client Commitment Fee